chalupaul/fakemai/README.md

 fakemai
 =======

 Fakemai is a php based emulator for Akamai's temporary directory stuff.
-If you are ever stuck needing to deploy some code and Akamai can't meet your delivery dates because the cache is going to take too long to change or you're doing o new deployment, use this until they are ready and swap out the CNAME records.
+If you are ever stuck needing to deploy some code and Akamai can't meet your delivery dates because the cache is going to take too long to change or you're doing a new deployment, use this until they are ready and swap out the CNAME records.

 Installation
 ============